LiamMorrow/OrgnalR/README.md

 It allows your SignalR servers to scale out with all the capacity of Orleans grains.

 This is an alternative to the Redis backplane.
 Inspiration was taken from the original Orleans backplane, [SignalR.Orleans](https://github.com/OrleansContrib/SignalR.Orleans).
-OrgnalR came about due to running into hard to debug issues with orleans streams that seemed unresolvable without a complete rewrite, however major props to the writers of the original library.
+OrgnalR was born from hard to debug issues with orleans streams that seemed unresolvable without a complete rewrite of the original library.
+Big thanks to the contributers of SignalR.Orleans for all their hard work.

 ## Getting started